vanadium-archive/physical-lock/README.md

 # Development

+Conventions

+* The name used to claim a lock cannot contain slashes.
+It is also the blessing name that the lock subsequently authenticates with.
+* A key to a claimed lock is a blessing with a name matching the pattern "<lock name>/key"

 Features to add to the Lock server:

 1) Auditing: This is one of the strong features of our model, so I'd imagine that we'd want a: